LeaPhant/flowabot/README.md

 ---

+**Make the grade emojis work (S rank, A rank, etc.)**

+    npm run emojis

+*This script will automatically upload the grade emojis to a server you'll have to pick.
+If there are no free emoji slots create a new server just for the bot to use its emojis from.*

+---

 **To keep the bot running in the background [install pm2](http://pm2.keymetrics.io/docs/usage/quick-start/) and run**

     pm2 start npm --name flowabot -- start